TriKro/rsb-content/part3-generative_market_research/pretotyping.md

 Pretotyping in particular is about minimizing bias by not blindly following false positives and negatives (opinions) about an idea and instead collecting feedback from actual user and product tests (data).

 Common biases include:
- * interviewer bias
+ * Interviewer bias
- * confirmation bias
+ * Confirmation bias
- * response bias
+ * Response bias

 ### Field Tips
  * “Make sure you are building the right it before you built it right.” @Pretotyping